 Each class includes a combination of didactic and experiential learning and will also address 1) barriers that make it difficult to “do the know,” and 2) specific examples of how participants can translate the material into their daily personal and professional lives.

-- Feb 1 – Values Authorship & Clarification: What Do You Want Your Life to Be About?
+- October 11 – Values Authorship & Clarification: What Do You Want Your Life to Be About?
 Objectives – 1.Explore the difference between values and goals, 2.
 Engage in values authorship using the values card sort activity, 3.
 Learn about the concepts of pliance and tracking and how they relate to values-consistent behavior, and 4.
 Explore behavioral applications of values using ACT metaphors (Classroom Professor and Two Sides of the Same Coin), 5.
-Utilize the Flexible Action Plan to translate intrinsic values into behavioral, committed action.
+Utilize the Flexible Action Plan to translate intrinsic values into behavioral, committed action

-**This course is appropriate for the general public, but 2 CEs per meeting are also available to licensed KS & MO mental health professionals
+**No refunds on or after the enrollment deadline.
+This course is appropriate for the general public, but up to 16 CEs are available to licensed KS & MO mental health professionals.